AllonKleinLab/SPRING_dev/README.md

 `graph_data.json`
 `run_info.json`

-To classify cellular phenotypes in single cell data, [Signac](https://github.com/mathewchamberlain/Signac) was integrated with the files output by SPRING (specifically, the matrix.mtx, genes.txt, edges.csv and categorical_coloring_data.json files), such that SPRING data can be classified by Signac with only a few lines of code:
+To classify cellular phenotypes in single cell data, [Signac](https://github.com/mathewchamberlain/Signac) was integrated with the files output by SPRING (specifically, the matrix.mtx, genes.txt, edges.csv and categorical_coloring_data.json files), such that SPRING data can be classified by Signac in R with only a few lines of code:

 ```r
 # load the Signac library